Carl Hester, born 29 June 1967, is a British dressage rider who currently lives in Gloucestershire.

 Growing up on the Channel Island Sark, Carl rode a donkey called Jacko until he was big enough to ride carriage horses — the only horses on the island.

-In 1985, just 18 months after taking up dressage, Carl was the National young rider champion on a skewbald mare called Jolly Dolly.
+In 1985, just 18 months after taking up dressage, Carl became national young rider champion on a skewbald mare called Jolly Dolly.

 After leaving the Bechtolsheimers Carl moved to Stow-on-the-Wold, where he shared a yard with Kate Carter.
 When they outgrew the yard, both Kate and Carl set up on their own.